nathanv629/Informatics-Courses/INFO 133 - User Interaction Software - SW PROJECTS/a3-spotify-browser-nathanv629/readme.md

 **Repository Structure**

 The repository contains somewhere around 80 files.
-You will not need to edit most of them in this assignment.
 The repository contains two folders: **webserver** and **client.webserver** includes the Express/Node.js backend for communicating with the Spotify API. client includes the Angular frontend for browsing music.

 In the backend (**webserver** folder), you will not need to edit any of the JavaScript files; they are provided for you.
 However, you do need to create two files: